jsrois/uoc-summer16/README.md

 # uoc-summer16
-Results and documentation related to my 2-month stay at Universitat Oberta de Catalunya
+Results and documentation related to my 2-month stay at Universitat Oberta de Catalunya.
+The stay is related to (convolutional) Deep Neural Networks and the experiments are carried out using state-of-the-art tools such as Caffe (BVLC), TensorFlow (Google) and Torch.

+Go to the [experiments](https://github.com/jsrois/uoc-summer16/edit/master/doc/experiments.md) section to see the different tests and whacky experiments carried out with neural nets or visit the [documentation and resources](https://github.com/jsrois/uoc-summer16/edit/master/doc/resources.md) section for a list of interesting publications and tools (including some remarks and comments).